super-dainiu/siu/README.md

 ![image](https://user-images.githubusercontent.com/78588128/212531495-bbb934dd-dbbb-4578-8869-6171973f7dd8.png)

 ### siu.fx.symbolic_trace()
-A drawback of original torch.FX implementation is that it is poor at handling control-flow.
-All control-flow are not PyTorch native operands, and requires actual instances specify the branches to execute on.
+A drawback of the original torch.FX implementation is that it is poor at handling control flow.
+All control-flow is not PyTorch native operands, and requires actual instances specify the branches to execute on.
 For example,

 ```python
 class MyModule(nn.Module):